flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 ## How to use a Swift Package Manager Flutter plugin that requires a higher OS version

-If a Swift Package Flutter Manager plugin requires a higher OS version than the project, you may get an error like this:
+If a Swift Package Flutter Manager plugin requires a higher OS version than the project, you might get an error like this:

 ```text
 Target Integrity (Xcode): The package product 'plugin_name_ios' requires minimum platform version 14.0 for the iOS platform, but this target supports 12.0